godotengine/godot-docs/classes/class_visibilitynotifier2d.rst

 -------

 -  **enter_screen**  **(** **)**
+Emitted when the VisibilityNotifier2D enters the screen.

 -  **enter_viewport**  **(** :ref:`Object<class_object>` viewport  **)**
+Emitted when the VisibilityNotifier2D enters a :ref:`Viewport<class_viewport>`.

 -  **exit_screen**  **(** **)**
+Emitted when the VisibilityNotifier2D exits the screen.

 -  **exit_viewport**  **(** :ref:`Object<class_object>` viewport  **)**
+Emitted when the VisibilityNotifier2D exits a :ref:`Viewport<class_viewport>`.

 Description
 -----------